dotmesh-io/dotscience-roadsigns/ds-run-demo/README.md

 ## setup

-find your project id in the dotscience UI - by uploading a python file and then expanding the python file's instructions :'(
+find your project id in the dotscience UI - by uploading a script (python or shell) and then expanding the "Run script" instructions - the project id is after the sample `ds run .` command and looks like `project-23d1a936-default-workspace`

 ```
 export PROJECT=<your project id>
+cd dotscience-roadsigns/ds-run-demo
 ```

+## upload signnames.csv

+Using the Dotscience web UI, drag and drop the signnames.csv file from the root of this repo.

-## train model
+## fetching data

 ```
 ds run --verbose --nvidia . $PROJECT nvcr.io/nvidia/tensorflow:19.03-py3 -- bash -c "bash get-data.sh"
 ```

-## fetching data
+## train model

 ```
 ds run --verbose --nvidia . $PROJECT nvcr.io/nvidia/tensorflow:19.03-py3 -- bash -c "bash setup.sh && python train.py"